varun93/ui-autogen/README.md

 By default, the view adapter assumes the following.
 All single value fields will be translated to Labels.
 If this is not the desired behaviour a view adapter field can be used to override the custom implementation.

-### Writing New Components

-Every Component should be written with its accompanying HoC(Higher Order Component).
-All the API calls, logic, event binding, redux subscriptions should happen in the HoC.
-The presentation components should be purely dumb.
-It should ideally be stateless, without implementing any lifecycle methods.

 ### Core Actions

 Here are the main actions the framework can do.